×

 If you moved to a different place in Illinois, you don’t have to change the title.
 Instead, the owner can notify the Secretary of State through www.cyberdriveillinois.com or in writing.
 You must renew vehicle registrations at least ninety days ahead of their expiration date.

-One will receive a renewal notice prior or can keep track of the renewal date on the registration card.
-In case you do not have a renewal notice or a current registration card, please call the Public Inquiry Division at 800-252-8980 (toll-free in Illinois) or 217-785-3000 (outside Illinois) to obtain your Registration ID and PIN number.
+One will receive a renewal notice prior to the renewal date, or can keep track of the renewal date on the registration card.
+In case you don’t have a renewal notice or a current registration card, call the Public Inquiry Division at 800-252-8980 (toll-free in Illinois) or 217-785-3000 (outside Illinois) to obtain your Registration ID and PIN number.

 Once you have the ID and PIN number ready, then the renewal of car registration can be done online, Touch-Tone phone system (866-545-9609), by mail, or in person.